Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and

 \section{Introduction}

 Two decades ago, the hydrogen cyanide (HCN) molecule emerged among spectroscopic media suitable for referencing the lasers' optical frequencies in the $1550\,$nm bands.
 It brought some interesting features as an alternative to commonly used isotopes of acetylene.
-The wavelength band where the absorption lines are present is significantly wider than that of acetylene, and it particularly fits the most widely used C-band in the wavelength division multiplexing in optical fibre communications.
+The absorption lines' wavelength band is significantly wider than that of acetylene, and it particularly fits the most widely used C-band in the wavelength division multiplexing in optical fiber communications.
 The spectrum of HCN isotope H$^{13}$C$^{14}$N $2\nu_3$ band contains more than $50$ rovibrational transitions, shown in Fig \ref{fig-spectrum}, useful for spectroscopic referencing the lasers' optical frequencies, provided that the absolute frequencies of the transitions are precisely determined.

 First thorough study \cite{Sasada1990} determined the frequencies of absorption line centers with the uncertainty of $\approx15\,$MHz (which translates to fraction uncertainty of $8\times10^{-8}$).
 More recent and the most exhaustive study so far \cite{Swann2005} delivered more accurate data reaching the fraction uncertainty of $5\times10^{-9}$ and added the characterization of pressure-induced shift and Doppler broadening.
 These works used linear spectroscopy to determine the center of absorption lines, which is, however, influenced by Doppler background.
 The use of saturated absorption spectroscopy can achieve a significant improvement, such as, for example, with the acetylene where the uncertainties fall below $1\times10^{-11}$ for $^{13}C_2H_2$ isotope \cite{edwards2005atlas}.